aniladanir/ckad/README.md

 - **The first pod that successfully mounts a ReadWriteOnce PVC will cause its underlying PV to be attached to the node where that pod is scheduled.**
 </br></br>
 - **Deployments that use a single ReadWriteOnce PVC may not scale across multiple nodes.**
+</br></br>
+- **Use env vars for static startup config; use ConfigMap volumes for dynamic or file-based config. [(see deployment file)](/manifests/configmap/deployment.yaml)**</br>
+When building a manifest file, use envFrom if configs are static, and mount file-based ConfigMap if configs are dynamic.
+    - ConfigMap volumes can update while the Pod is running
+    - Environment variables cannot

+- **Why prefer volume mounted configmaps (file-based)**
+    1. Large or structured config (yaml, json)
+    2. Config may change while Pod is running
+    3. App expects filesystem-based config